-In this post we will go sightseeing in Rio de Janeiro, the colorful carnival city of Brazil.
-I will show you the top sights of Rio and a travel itinerary for your first days exploring the beautiful Brazilian city.
+In this post we will go sightseeing in Rio de Janeiro, the colorful Brazilian city of carnivals.
+I will show you the top sights of Rio and a travel itinerary for your first days in the stunning Brazilian city.

-Rio de Janeiro is a city blessed with a very unique setting between the Atlantic shoreline and a row of sugar loaf looking mountains.
-Rio is both a busy Brazilian city and an international tropical resort with fine sandy beaches at its very center.
+Rio de Janeiro is a city blessed with an exceptional setting between the Atlantic shoreline and sugar loaf formed mountains.
+Rio is both a busy Brazilian metropolis and a tropical holiday resort with white sand beaches at its very center.

 Sightseeing in Rio de Janeiro: tourists at the statue of Christ the Redeemer